Schuyler, New York

 There is also a Schuyler County, New York.

 Schuyler is a town in Herkimer County, New York, United States.
 The population was 3,420 at the 2010 census.
 The town is in the western part of Herkimer County and is east of Utica.

 History

-The area was first settled circa 1765.
+The area was first settled around 1765.
 The town of Schuyler was formed in 1792 from part of the town of Herkimer.
 In 1797, part of Schuyler was taken to form the newer town of Trenton.
 Schuyler was further reduced in 1798 to form the town of Deerfield (Oneida County) and in 1806 to form the town of Newport.

 Geography

 According to the United States Census Bureau, the town of Schuyler has a total area of 104.2 km2, of which 103.3 km2 are land and 0.9 km2, or 0.89%, are water.

 The western town line is the border of Oneida County, and the southern town line is marked by the Mohawk River.

 The New York State Thruway (Interstate 90) and the Erie Canal pass across the southern part of the town, and the Schuyler Travel Plaza is on the westbound side of the Thruway within the town.